VA Sleep Apnea Disability Ratings Explained

 Sleep apnea is among the most frequently rated conditions in the VA disability system.
 According to VA data, over 500,000 veterans currently receive compensation for service-connected sleep apnea, and it remains one of the fastest-growing disability claims filed each year.

 This article is written by a veteran rated for service-connected sleep apnea.
 The goal is to explain how the VA rates this condition, what the process looks like, and what you should know if you are pursuing a claim or already have a rating.
-This is not legal or claims advice.
+This is not legal or claims advice, and CPAP Clarity is not affiliated with, endorsed by, or sponsored by the VA.
 For guidance specific to your situation, work with a Veterans Service Organization (VSO) or VA-accredited representative.
+VSO help is free, and you never have to pay anyone to file or manage a VA claim.

 How VA Rates Sleep Apnea (Diagnostic Code 6847)